ItzAshu397/Weather-Forecast/README.md

-# Weather Forecast
+# Weather App

-This website provides weather forecast for various cities in the world
+This website provides current weather conditions for various cities in the world.